Post

 Jellyfin XSS

-TL;DR - We found stored XSS in Jellyfin 10.8.13 which allowed privilege escalation to a platform administrator and ultimately to arbitrary code execution on the host.
+TL;DR - Jellyfin deployments using versions 10.9.9 or lower are vulnerable to stored XSS which allowed privilege escalation to a platform administrator and ultimately to arbitrary code execution on the host.
 Fun for the whole family!

 Technical details